CompuTec/computec-docs/docs/processforce/user-guide/quality-control/automatic-creation-of-quality-control-documents.md

 ![Quality Control](./media/automatic-creation-of-quality-control-documents/auto-create-use-frequency.jpg)

-You can defined transaction/s from which Quality Control Test documents will be created:
+You can define transaction/s from which Quality Control Test documents will be created:

 ![Quality Control](./media/automatic-creation-of-quality-control-documents/test-protocol-transactions.jpg)